IPOs for SMEs

 As investors come in, the quantity of shares the founders hold will always remain the same, it’s only the percentage they hold that will reduce.

-The SMESX supports primary issues from your SME as well as a secondary sale platform as an exit pathway for its shareholders.
+The trading exchange for SMEs can support primary issues from your SME as well as a secondary sale platform as an exit pathway for its shareholders.

-To establish an appropriate number of shares to be held by the founders of your SME you will need to have a Strategic Growth Plan (SGP) & Share Capital Structure prepared!
+To establish an appropriate number of shares to be held by the founders of your SME you will need to first create a share capital structure and have a strategic growth plan (SGP) prepared!

 The Company structure is immortal (unlike its directors).
 It has a charter to implement its business plan for the benefit of its shareholders.

-The Company structure together with the SMESX process provides the best protection to the founding owners from
+An appropriate share capital structure provides the best protection, to the Company’s founding shareholders, from

 Ideally the founders need to retain at least 51% control.